 For the 2020 model year, Alfa Romeo decided to improve the driver’s experience rather than give the Stelvio a facelift.
 Inside, the Alfa team tried to address their customer’s biggest issues with a redesigned center console, a new machined-knurled aluminum-look rotary dial, upgraded knob materials, updated infotainment, and increased storage capacity.

-Painted in a handsome Montecarlo Blue exterior color, our 2020 Alfa Romeo Stelvio Quadrifoglio is a great looking vehicle from the outside.
+Painted in a handsome Montecarlo Blue exterior color, our 2020 Alfa Romeo Stelvio Quadrifoglio is a great-looking vehicle from the outside.
 The Alfa Romeo DNA can be seen no matter which way you look at the vehicle.
 We got a lot of compliments everywhere we took the vehicle, but Alfa’s biggest problem is brand recognition.
 Even in Metro Detroit, where Stelvios are plentiful in the suburbs, only one person that approached us knew that it was the high-performance Quadrifoglio model, let alone an Alfa Romeo product.

-Even though we are fans of the Stelvio’s overall exterior styling, we feel that for the added price of the Quadrifoglio model, there should be more styling to set the four-leaf clover wearing performance model apart from the standard models.
+Even though we are fans of Stelvio’s overall exterior styling, we feel that for the added price of the Quadrifoglio model, there should be more styling to set the four-leaf clover wearing performance model apart from the standard models.

 Climbing inside the Stelvio Quadrifoglio, most tall or heavier set Americans will notice that the Stelvio is smaller than it looks.
 The heavily bolstered front seats are made more for smaller European passengers than larger Americans.
 If you are over 6-foot tall, you will notice that the headrest does adjust to fit taller drivers.
-However, the lack of a telescoping steering wheel and the lack of power-adjustable pedals make a tall person such as myself, have a hard time to find a comfortable driving position.
+However, the lack of a telescoping steering wheel and the lack of power-adjustable pedals make a tall person such as myself, have a hard time finding a comfortable driving position.
 When I ultimately did get comfortable, I still felt that such options should have been equipped on a $94,395 vehicle, like our tester.

 While we felt the interior felt smaller than it looked, we would have ordered the optional dual-pane sunroof (a $1,350 option) to make the interior feel a little less claustrophobic.

-When it comes to looks and materials, the Stelvio Quadrifoglio offers an amazing looking interior with lots of amazing materials used throughout the cabin.
+When it comes to looks and materials, the Stelvio Quadrifoglio offers an amazing-looking interior with lots of amazing materials used throughout the cabin.
 The leather-wrapped dash with green and white contrast stitching looked not only sporty but very upscale.
 We noticed that even the hard plastics hidden out of the driver’s main focus areas felt high quality and were better than what you find in most cars on the road today.

 We wish Alfa Romeo would have adapted the Uconnect touchscreen systems like the Fiat and Maserati brands have.
-I think that would have been the best option for such an amazing looking interior and changing the rotary knob and mouse-like knob to physical knobs or buttons would have been easier to use when driving.
+I think that would have been the best option for such an amazing-looking interior and changing the rotary knob and mouse-like knob to physical knobs or buttons would have been easier to use when driving.